jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/examples.rst

 ********

-Since the dVRK is the sum of parts assembled based on each site's hardware and applications, all the kits are different.
+Since the dVRK is the sum of parts assembled based on each site's hardware and research applications, all the kits are setup differently.
 This section shows a few illustrative examples.

 .. tabs::